✨ Launching This September! BOUNCE Learning Journeys – A whole-child developmental pathway Read More

 The BOUNCE Approach, developed through years of direct work with children, families, and schools, is relevant to any setting and can be implemented straight away.

-This means that every professional who works through the BOUNCE lens, rather than reacting to behaviour, can help change a child’s trajectory – away from school absence, exclusion, increased EHCP needs, CAMHS waiting lists, and NEET outcomes, and towards a more positive future.
+Every professional who works through the BOUNCE lens, rather than reacting to behaviour, can help change a child’s trajectory:

 SEND Live 2025